12 Best Poodle Mixes for Families & Kids [2025 Guide]

 Sometimes called designer dogs or Poodle crossbreeds, Poodle mixes have a number of qualities that make them good family pets, including relaxed and intelligent personalities.
 Doodles often inherit the low-shedding, hypoallergenic coat quality of their Poodle parent, which is crucial if someone in your family suffers from allergies or asthma.

 Purebred Poodles also tend to be more relaxed and easy-going than other dogs, and are one of the most intelligent dog breeds.
-When you mix them with a more excitable breed, like an Australian Shepherd, you can get the best of both breeds in a fluffy, adorable and laid-back Aussiedoodle.
+When you mix them with a more excitable breed, like an Australian Shepherd, you can get a fluffy, but more energized Aussiedoodle.
 Doodles enjoy an active lifestyle and are eager to romp in the backyard with the kids, but they’re often more laid back indoors as long as they’re getting regular exercise.
 Since Poodles come in multiple sizes, you can find Doodles in just about every size, from the tiny Shih-Poo to the giant Bernedoodle.

 Regardless of which Doodle breed you choose, it’s important to educate your children about how to properly interact with your new dog.
 This is especially important for smaller breeds who could be easily injured by rough play.